James Lindley, Jr., M.D.

 Board certified Neurosurgeon

-Dr. James Gunn Lindley, Jr. is a board certified neurosurgeon with vast experience treating spinal and intracranial conditions at the Neurological & Spine Institute of Savannah.
+Dr. James Gunn Lindley, Jr. is a board certified neurosurgeon with vast experience treating spinal and intracranial conditions at the Neurosurgical & Spine Institute of Savannah.
 Dr. Lindley received his medical degree from the Medical University of South Carolina.
 He next completed his internship in general surgery and residency in neurosurgery at the Bowman Gray School of Medicine/Wake Forest University Medical Center.

 Early in his career, Dr. Lindley quickly realized his passion for complex spine disorders would dominate his practice.
 Additional neurosurgical specialties include minimally invasive spine surgery, cervical and lumbar disc replacement, spinal deformity, degenerative disc disease, herniated disc, spinal stenosis, spine tumor, spinal cord injury and spinal trauma.